-Woods & Day Solicitors has a proven track record of providing sound, practical legal advice to businesses and consumers in complex commercial disputes, where we have obtained favourable results for our clients in areas of debt collection and other matters.
+The team of Commercial Lawyers in Sydney from Woods & Day Solicitors has a proven track record of providing sound, practical legal advice to businesses and consumers in complex commercial disputes, where we have obtained favourable results for our clients in areas of debt collection and commercial law.

 We use a holistic approach, which focuses not just on the legal problem at hand but also aims at understanding our client’s commercial needs so that we can tailor our approach to best suit those needs and seek a resolution in line with your business’ commercial interests.

 We understand that commercial litigation is a costly and stressful process, and our commercial lawyers aim to provide a safe pair of hands to guide our clients’ through the process with minimum fuss, using an approach that strikes a balance of pursuing our client’s legitimate legal interests whilst at the same time, seeking a commercial resolution of the dispute, where appropriate.

 Commercial law is the body of law which regulates the rights, conduct and obligations of businesses and businesspersons in their commercial activities and transactions with other businesses and members of the public.